ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

   * custom       - apply a custom set of architecture and tuning flags, as defined in [cpu_info.sh](cpu_info.sh).

 In addition to the Dockerfile, please refer to the files in the `scripts/` and `patches/` directories to see how the software is built.

+# General optimization guidelines

+## PyTorch runtime flags

+We recommend running with the following run time flags and using tcmalloc to handle memory allocations in PyTorch for better performance.

+* IDEEP_CACHE_MATMUL_REORDERS=1   - Caches reordered weight tensors.
+This increases performance but also increases memory usage.
+LRU_CACHE_CAPACITY should be set to a meaningful amount for this cache to be effective.
+* LRU_CACHE_CAPACITY=<cache size> - Number of objects to cache in the LRU cache